moseskamira/EzyAgricInt/README.md

 # EzyAgricInt
-This Repo is for Interview Purposes
+This Repo is for Interview Purposes Only

 ### Home Screen